-The hard disk drive(s) is used to store your data in the computer.
-The hard disks) can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm.
-The primary hard disk bay 1 is accessible from the bottom of your computer as seen below.
+The hard disk drive(s) is(are) used to store your data in the computer.
+The hard disk(s) can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm.
+The hard disk bay 1 is accessible from the bottom of your computer as seen below (note that only one model is pictured however the location of the HDD bay is identical for all models).

-Further details on removing and inserting the hard disk are available in "Upgrading the Hard Disk Drive(s)" on page 6 - 10.
+The computer can accommodate up to two hard disks and these may be configured in RAID, AHCI or IDE modes.
+Further details on removing and inserting the hard disk are available in "Upgrading the Hard Disk Drive(s)" on page 6 - 8 and.